 Essential oils are not soluble in water.
 Essential oils are lipophilic (fat loving), also called non-polar substances (but they are not actually fats).
 In contrast, epsom salts or sea salt hydrophilic (water loving), also called a polar substance.
 As a general rule, polar substances will dissolve in polar solvents and non-polar substances will dissolve in non-polar solvents.
 This confirms the fact that water and oil do not mix.

 One option is adding your essential oil to carrier oil before stepping in.
 This is an option, and it does avoid neat application on the skin (never recommended).
 So if you are in a pinch you can use carrier oil.

 A surfactant is used to properly disperse essential oils in the bath.
 A surfactant is something that will cause two substances that do not easily mix together (oil and water), to chemically bond and remain mixed.
 One of my mentors, Mark Webb, explained it just like this simple illustration, a surfactant’s job is “connecting” the two together.

-Soap for example has a chemical structure that is attracted to water on one end and attracted to oil on the other.
+Soap, for example, has a chemical structure that is attracted to water on one end and attracted to oil on the other.
 Castile soap, shampoo, or bubble bath is very effective.
-Another option is a product called Solubol, it can work beautifully to mix oil and water (This is not recommended in a glass for internal use/drinking).
+Another option is a product called Solubol, it can work beautifully to mix oil and water, but I prefer to use fragrance-free shampoo.

 I performed an experiment recently to show how essential oils dissolve in water and varying substances.
 Let’s take a look!